 This Key Issue will study URSP rule provisioning and updating procedures in roaming scenario, while keeping the existing framework of policy control based on HPLMN.
 In particular,

-Whether and which information from VPLMN should be involved to generate URSP.
+Whether and whatVPLMN information should be taken into account to generate URSP rules, and what VPLMN information should be included in URSP to support roaming.

-Whether and how a URSP rule related to VPLMN should be generated and its relationship with the one for HPLMN.
+Whether and how to generate a URSP rule with VPLMN information and its relationship with the HPLMN provided URSP rule.

-?

-Whether and how V-PCF could adjust the URSP rules from H-PCF

-The Use Cases could be:
+Which functional entities and triggers are responsible for providing the VPLMN information.

+The related use cases are:

-The UE policy related information (including LADN DNN or AF located in VPLMN) is preconfigured in HPLMN UDR/PCF, it is very static.
+The UE policy related information is very static.
 New scenarios, e.g. flexible LADN deployment or MEC deployment in VPLMN requires more dynamic UE policy provisioning and updating mechanism.

 In roaming scenario, there could be multiple S-NSSAIs in VPLMN mapping to one S-NSSAI in HPLMN.
-It needs more dynamic UE policy provisioning and updating mechanism for UE to select more efficient S-NSSAI in VPLMN.
+The UE needs more dynamic policy provisioning and updating mechanism to select an efficient S-NSSAI in the VPLMN.